 The 1996 amendments to the Safe Drinking Water Act (SDWA) require that once every 5 years, the U.S. Environmental Protection Agency (EPA) issue a new list of no more than 30 unregulated contaminants to be monitored by public water systems (PWS).
 The Unregulated Contaminant Monitoring Rule (UCMR) provides EPA and other interested parties with scientifically valid data on the occurrence of contaminants in drinking water.
 These data serve as a primary source of occurrence and exposure information that the agency uses to develop regulatory decisions.
 If a PWS monitoring for UCMR4 finds contaminants in its drinking water, it must provide the information to its customers in this annual water quality report.
-Below is a table of the results of our UCMR4 monitoring in 2019.
-All other contaminants tested during UCMR4 were Not Detected.
+Aqua conducted unregulated contaminant monitoring as required by the USEPA during 2024.
+Contaminants in USEPA's current unregulated contaminant monitoring list include 29 per- and polyfluoroalkyl substances (PFAS) and lithium.
+Below is a table of the results of our UCMR4 monitoring in 2024.
+All other contaminants tested during UCMR4 were not detected.

-Unregulated Contaminants Detected During 2023 Unregulated Contaminant Range of Detections MCL Entry Point (treated) PFBA, ppb 7.3 7.3 NA
+Unregulated Contaminants Detected During 2024 Unregulated Contaminant Average Detection Range of Detections MCL Entry Point (treated) PFBA, ppb 7.3 7.3 NA